Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: Experimental Setup

-The experimental space occupies dimensions of 4 meters in width, 4.2 meters in length, and 2.6 meters in height.
-Within this space, \textit{Radar 1} is vertically positioned on the desk adjacent to the wall, \textit{Radar 2} is installed on the wall with a $55^{\circ}$ tilt, and \textit{Radar 3} is mounted on the ceiling, directed towards the ground, as depicted in Figures \ref{fig: RadarRoom_2Dlayout} and \ref{fig: RadarRoom_3Dview}.
-All three radars are connected to the PC through USB cables and extensions, powered by AC/DC adapters providing a 5V DC output.
-Additionally, a camera is strategically placed at the upper corner of the room to serve as a visual reference.
-Human targets have the potential to enter the monitored area either through the door or the unmonitored region on the left.
+The experimental space occupied a space with dimensions of 4 m in width, 4.2 m in length, and 2.6 m in height.
+Within this space, {Radar 1} was vertically positioned on a desk adjacent to a wall, {Radar 2} was installed on a wall with a $55^{\circ}$ tilt, and {Radar 3} was mounted on the ceiling, directed toward the ground, as depicted in Figure~\ref{fig: RadarRoom_3Dview}.
+All three radars were connected to a PC through USB cables and extensions.
+Additionally, a camera was strategically placed at the upper corner of the room to serve as a visual reference.
+Human targets could enter the monitored area through a door.